Difference Between Controller and Comptroller

 The origin of the “title” comptroller is very interesting.
 In the early 1400s, it was created from the word “controller” in France, which means a person specialized in financial ledgers.
 Countreroller title became “Comptroller” after an error in spelling and have been used as same from there.
 They are the highest-level financial officer that takes care of the overall cost and who is specialized in checking ledgers.
 They are usually employed in the government sector at a local or state level.
 They supervise the overall cost that a government agency is providing into the services.

-Head To Head Comparison Between Controller vs Comptroller (Infographics)
+Head To Head Comparison Between Controller and Comptroller (Infographics)

 Below is the top 5 comparison of Controller vs Comptroller: